 Sarah Van Nostrand died in April of 1905.
 Alonzo Van Nostrand remarried in August of 1907 to Mrs. Jane (Jennie/Jeannie) Bradford (Eldridge) Taylor, the former wife of George F. Taylor.
-After their marriage, they lived at 482 Beacon.
-Jane B. Van Nostrand is shown as the owner on the 1917 Bromley map and was the assessed owner through 1922.
+After their marriage, they lived at 482 Beacon, and on February 7, 1911, he transferred the property into her name.

 The house was not listed in the 1921-1924 Blue Books.

-In 1923, 482 Beacon was the home of Mrs. Annie Jane (Trimble) Varnum, the widow of John R. Varney, who operated it as a lodging house.
+On January 27, 1923, 482 Beacon was acquired from Bertha Conlan by Annie Jane (Trimble) Varney, the widow of John R. Varney, who operated it as a lodging house.
 In 1920, she had lived at 139 Newbury, where she also had operated a lodging house.
-She was the assessed owner of 482 Beacon in 1923.
 By 1924, she had moved to 272 Newbury.